177Lu-DOTA therapy – 100 mCi

 Procedure of 177Lu-DOTA Therapy

-Post-Therapy Monitoring and Follow-up
+Post-Therapy Monitoring and Follow-Up

-• Follow-up imaging (PET-CT or MRI) to evaluate tumour response
+• Follow-up (PET-CT or MRI) imaging.

 Benefits of 177Lu-DOTA Therapy